2026 STATE OF CONNECTED OPERATIONS REPORT

 99.8% of surveyed organizations report a positive operational impact from implementing asset tracking technology, according to the Samsara Asset Theft & Loss Report.
 Beyond asset recovery, top-cited benefits include:

-The full Samsara Asset Theft & Loss Report is available for free at [URL] or you can view a downloadable PDF of the report [here].
+A downloadable PDF of the Samsara Asset Theft & Loss Report is available for free here.
 This report is a valuable resource for operations leaders, fleet managers, equipment managers, and business executives seeking to quantify the cost of equipment theft and loss and make informed decisions about asset tracking solutions.